theCampel/leocamacho-private-notes/content/TCP-IP.md

 ### 4. Application Layer
 The layer that **tells the software on a computer/server the methods to reach out to the internet**.
 There's protocols for how applications do so, for example, `SMTP`, `HTTPS` and `FTP`.

 The protocols here describe how data is formatted.
 EG. `HTTP` describes how web pages are requested and served.
-These protocols typically follow the Client-Server Architecture.
+These protocols typically follow the [[Client-Server Architecture]].

 ### 3. Transport Layer
 This layer instructs **how to reliably (or unreliably) transport data between two hosts**.
 Key things about it:
 - Splits data into segments (A file).
--  Processes have **sockets** (AKA the combination of IP address and Port numbers).- The two main Protocols are [[TCP Vs UDP]].
+-  Processes have **sockets** (AKA the combination of IP address and Port numbers).
+- This is where [[Packet Switching]] occurs.
+ The two main Protocols are [[TCP Vs UDP]].

 ### 2. Internet Layer